apostrophecms/docs/docs/guide/areas-and-widgets/core-widgets.md

 },
 ```

-If your rich text settings only include one of the two sections (`toolbar` and `styles`), the default for the other will be used.
-In other words, if your configuration only changes `styles`, the `toolbar` option from the defaults will apply.
+You can configure only one of the two sections (`toolbar` or `styles`), and use the default configuration for the other.

-**You can also set your own defaults.** If you use the same rich text options in all or most of your areas, you can configure these option on the `@apostrophecms/rich-text-widget` module as opposed to on individual areas.
+**You can also set your own default** rich text options.
+Avoid adding the same options repeatedly by configuring configure these options on the `@apostrophecms/rich-text-widget` module.

 ```javascript
 // modules/@apostrophecms/rich-text-widget